varletjs/varlet/packages/varlet-ui/src/chip/docs/en-US.md

 ### Simple Chip

-Use the `plain` property to make the chip simple
+Use the `plain` property to make the chip simple.

 ```html
 <var-chip plain type="primary">Simple Chip</var-chip>